-- Signal Check traffic to the rear and sides for an appropriate gap.
-Signal to indicate intention to change lanes - Mirror check Inside mirror then outside mirror - Over your shoulder Look to check blind spot - Go if it is clear Maintain speed or accelerate slightly and gradually move into the new lane.
-Cancel signal.
-Adjust distance, using three-second rule
+- Check traffic to the rear and the sides for an appropriate gap. - Signal to indicate intention to change lanes. - Recheck traffic, including a glance over the shoulder at the mirror blind spot area. - Maintain speed or accelerate slightly before and during the lane change. - Gradually move into the new lane. - Adjust following distance, using the four-second rule.